developer-zebra/developer-zebra-site/src/techdocs/contact/index.md

 productversion:
 ---

+Thank you for using TechDocs.

-We strive to provide the most accurate and up-to-date information possible.
+We strive to provide the most accurate and up-to-date information that's easy to find and use.

 **To report an error or suggest an improvement, please send the following**: